 If a loved one was killed in an accident or died because someone breached a duty they owed them, you may be entitled to sue the responsible parties for your loved one’s death.
 A lawsuit for their death may be able to help support your family financially in your time of need and may be vital to moving forward with your lives.

-Damages for Personal Injuries in Maryland
+Damages for Personal Injuries in Rockville, MD

-Pain and suffering damages are harder to demonstrate because there are no financial records of the way you feel.
+Pain and suffering damages are harder to demonstrate because there are no financial records of how your feelings.
 Instead, you can typically testify regarding how the injury felt, how it affected your life, and other details about your physical pain and mental suffering.
+Our attorneys can guide you through what damages you are entitled to and how we will prove them in court.